 🌺 Kapalua Bay

 Kapalua Bay is a true gem for those seeking a more serene and sheltered beach experience.
-This stunning crescent-shaped bay is protected by two lava rock promontories, creating calm and gentle waters that are perfect for a variety of activities.
+This crescent-shaped bay is protected by two lava rock points.
+The shelter creates calm water that’s perfect for many activities.

 Location: Kapalua Resort area, just north of Napili Bay